Madelena/Metrology-for-Musicbee/README.md

 ![Fluent](https://i.imgur.com/cVU1DYu.jpg)
 **Fluent**: A bold and clean UI that fits well with Windows 10.

-Optionally, an even cleaner version with no controls is available.
+Optionally, a 4K fullscreen version and a clean version with no controls are available.

 ## How to Install